Mortgage declined on affordability

 - Can I get a mortgage without having to meet the affordability requirements?

 No. According to the latest responsible lending guidelines, mortgage lenders are legally required to evaluate affordability before offering a mortgage.
-A self-employed person with no income or limited proof could have applied for a mortgage known as a “self-cert mortgage” in the past.
-However, this type of finance is now extinct in the UK.
+In the past, a self-employed person or someone with limited income could have applied for a ‘self-cert’ mortgage.
+However, this type of finance is no longer available in the UK.

-What would make a self-employed applicant fail to pass a mortgage affordability evaluation?
+What would cause a self-employed applicant to fail a mortgage affordability evaluation?

 The same reasons as we discussed in this article: not being able to earn enough, or having too many expenses.
 It could also be that they approached the wrong lender.